telekineticyeti/CV/Projects.md

 - The Perch CMS is used for the news section of the site, for which we developed a template system that handled article categorisation
 - The complex unfolding logo animation on the home page is an SVG graphic that I animated using CSS3 and the Greensock API.

-Technologies used: PHP, HTML, SASS, CMS, jQuery, GSAP
+Technologies used: PHP/MySQL, HTML5, SASS, CMS, JS/jQuery, GSAP

 [View project](http://m2subsea.com)